Blade-OS/website/content/docs/beta/installing.md

 Blade OS is now installing.
 This might take awhile depending on your system's speeds.
 Please don't interrupt this process.
 ![Installing page](../../../images/docs/calamares-install.png)

 Once the installation has completed, Remove the drive & reboot your system.
-Blade OS is now installed!
+Blade OS has been installed!